AdityaJoy58/Ebay_BDD_E2E_FMWK/README.md

-# Protractor-Cucumber Framework
+# BDD-Javascript Cucumber Framework

-To do an e2e(End to End) test of a non-angular application we can make use of this Protractor-Cucumber Framework, which will support both angular and non-angular applications.
+To do an e2e(End to End) test of a non-angular application we can make use of this BDD Javascript Cucumber Framework, which will support both angular and non-angular applications.

 Note: Have the Latest Browsers installed else there will be a browser conflicts and may not run